 The balance sheet, also called statement of financial position, is a summary of a business’s balances as of a specific date, usually the final day of this fiscal year.
 The balance sheet is composed of 3 parts: assets, obligations, and possession equity or net worth, together with assets in one section and liabilities and net worth in another, with the 2 sections balancing.
 The difference between assets and liabilities is a corporation’s net worth or equity.
 A provider’s assets also equal their liabilities plus owner’s equity, which may reveal how the resources were financed, either by borrowing cash (accountability ) or using the proprietor’s cash (owner equity).

 The attorney preparing the accumulated financial statements aren’t needed to validate or validate the documents and do not have to analyze the statements for accuracy.
 But, an accountant engaged to compile financial statements is required to get a general comprehension of the company’s business transactions, its accounting documents, qualifications of their accounting employees, the accounting basis on which the financial statements have been presented, and the shape and content of the financial statements.
 If any obvious material misstatements or missing information is mentioned, the accountant should explore these products with the company’s management for clarification or adjustment to the statements, or draw from the participation if management refuses to supply additional or revised information.

-In compiled financial statements, the company, not the accountant, but is accountable for its accuracy and completeness of their financial documents.
-Since the statements were not audited or reviewed, they are not accredited by a Certified Public Accountant (CPA).
-No opinion or assurance is expressed in the document as to if the compiled statements are free from material misstatements or false/missing info or if they are found to be accurate, complete and reasonably presented to satisfy the needs of this US GAAP (Generally Accepted Accounting Principles).
+In composed financial statements, the company, not the accountant, but is responsible for its accuracy and completeness of their financial documents.
+Since the statements weren’t audited or reviewed, they aren’t accredited by a Certified Public Accountant (CPA).
+No opinion or assurance is expressed in the accounts as to if the compiled statements are free from material misstatements or even false/missing info or if they are shown to be true, complete and reasonably presented to satisfy the demands of the US GAAP (Generally Accepted Accounting Principles).